Damage reports come in in East Baton Rouge Parish from Hurricane Francine

 Just before 8 p.m.
 Thursday, there were 10,000 power outages reported in the parish, out of 222,000 utility customers, or about 4.6 percent.

 At around 7:14 p.m., BRPD noted a tree blocking all four north and south lanes on the 900 block of North Foster Drive.
+It is now clear of debris and now back open.

 Click the icons below for resources for Francine: